akshatkedia/the-designery/_slides/lifestyle-accessories-the-light-collection.markdown

 is button color light: true
 ---

-A typographical collection of lamps with our signature graphic prints.
+A typographical collection of lamps with<br>our signature graphic prints.